igorski/MWEngine/README.md

 Once AAudio is a stable library, MWEngine will allow on-the-fly switching between OpenSL and AAudio drivers.

 (!)
-MWEngine does not support recording from the device inputs using AAudio just yet.
-File an issue to resolve this. ;)
+MWEngine does not support recording from the device inputs using AAudio just yet, (https://github.com/igorski/MWEngine/issues/70) references this feature.

 ### Contributors